KazariEX/dxup/packages/nuxt/README.md

 This is a TypeScript plugin that improves Nuxt DX.

-> [!tip]
+> [!note]
 > It's now an experimental builtin feature of Nuxt.
-Please refer the [documentation](https://nuxt.com/docs/4.x/guide/going-further/experimental-features#typescriptplugin) for more details.
+Please refer to the [documentation](https://nuxt.com/docs/4.x/guide/going-further/experimental-features#typescriptplugin) for more details.

 ## Installation